AI-ROS/agv-visual-localization/README.md

 # Overview

 One of the branches of the Produtech II SIF 24541 project is the T.6.3.3 - Development of a flexible and low-cost localization and navigation system for PPS6.
-So, the aim is to develop the core features of a visual-based navigation system.
+Therefore, the aim is to develop the core features of a visual-based navigation system.
-The prototyping system is composed of a small robot controlled through a remote controller that emulates an industrial AGV, and a set of programs developed for this system.
-The localization system works by detecting a constellation of visual landmarks (the Data-Matrices) which encode their absolute position reference frame.
-The system is able to co-locate in this constellation of marked by application of triangulation and trilateration techniques.
+The prototype  is composed of a small robot controlled through a remote controller that emulates an industrial AGV, and a set of programs developed for this system.
+The localization system works by detecting a constellation of visual landmarks (Data Matrix), which encode their absolute position in relation to a reference frame.
+The system is able to self-locate in this constellation of markers by applying triangulation and trilateration techniques.

 # Setup